Haiz14/notes/hugo.md

 ___

 ### For whom
-Syntax reference, for those who have forgotten the syntax
+Syntax reference, for those who have forgotten the syntax[^1]
 ___

 ### Contents